udacity/create-your-own-adventure/english/macgyver/cliff/cliffjump.md

 Knowing the fate of the world rested on your shoulders and knowing there is no possible way out it, you decide to jump off the cliff.

+The mere thought of existence seems like an anti-climax of a bad story.
+You have lost your girlfriend, and ended up with a marshmallow.
+And as yummy as marshmallows are, they'll never replace that special place in your heart that your ex-girlfriend held.
+You realize there's only one thing to do:

 In a dash, you throw the marshmallow at your ex-girlfriend and bail.

 But then you realize that you forgot your parachute!